 You, a prudent and sensible revenue manager, have no idea what ingredients are going into this sorcery.
 Is it a good idea to adjust your prices based off of competitors' erroneously concocted prices?
 We argue that it is not.

 We make the case that, in contrast to using the witchcraft of secondary data, your primary data (all your internal hotel data sources eg. transactions) is all that you need to plug in.
 Your own internal data tells you exactly how much demand you have, how much you need and at what prices demand is being realised.
 Ultimately, this is all you should want to know in order to maximise your revenue.

-Pace doesn’t look at competition pricing - Ideas and Duetto do.
-It’s a totally different approach and here is why we are right:
+Pace doesn’t look at competition to take pricing decisions - most others do.
+Here is why we are right: